GaiaMagic/alipay_aop/README.md

 # AlipayAOP

-Alipay AOP is an unofficial API wrapper for Alipay Service Platform.
+Alipay AOP is an unofficial API wrapper for Alipay Open Platform.

 ## Installation